jimutt/jimmyutterstrom-com/posts/psoc-tutorial-adafruit-lsm303-magnetometer-compass-module.md

 #define LSM303_REGISTER_ACCEL_OUT_X_L_A 0x28
 ```

-Now when we got our constants wecanstart communicating with the LSM303 module.
+Now when we got our constants we can start communicating with the LSM303 module.
 To do this we’ll first need to send a number of instructions through our I2C interface for enabling the accelerometer (although we will only be working with the magnetometer data in this tutorial) and magnetometer.

 This is done by first sending a start command with the “LSM303_I2C_MasterSendStart()” function.
 This will initialize our communication session and we are then ready to send the data instructions.
 Before I continue I want to emphasize the fact that there are more then just one way of communicating through I2C in PSoC.
 In this case I’m only using what I think are the most basic functions: